rmehner/setup-postgres/README.md

 ## Fast-mode

-This action runs postgresql in "fast-mode" which is a mode that disables `fsync` and `full_page_writes`.
+This action runs postgres in "fast-mode" which is a mode that disables `fsync` and `full_page_writes`.
 This is not recommended for production use, but is great for CI/CD environments where you want to get up and running quickly, and for tests to run lightning fast.